CliffS/smoobu/README.md

 Note that both arguments to `setRates()` can be singletons or arrays.
 Thus you can set the rates for multiple periods on multiple apartments, if you wish.

+## Breaking changes

+### v2.0.0

+The proxy server is no longer supported as [bent] does not seem to wish to support it.